 If you or a loved one sustains a head injury and notices any of these symptoms, seek medical attention immediately.

 Concussion Treatment and Recovery

-Just as there are many ways to suffer a concussion, there are many ways to treat one.
+Just as there are many ways to suffer a concussion injury, there are many ways to treat one.
 Treatment often involves managing symptoms while allowing the brain to rest and recover.
 Medication to ease pain and nausea may be recommended, as well as refraining from strenuous activities following the accident.
 This often includes limiting physical activity and reducing screen time.

 Who is Liable for Concussion Injuries?

 This depends on the cause of the injury.
 Some examples of parties who may be held liable in a concussion recovery case include: